 What you include in the celebration of life service is completely up to you, unless your loved one had specific instructions before he or she died.
-A typical service includes:
+Listed below are some simple celebration of life ideas that can be useful for memorial service planning.
+A typical service may includes:

 Speakers: Including the officiant, these presenters can talk about the deceased person's life, hobbies, work, etc.

 Music: Live or recorded songs is appropriate and is usually a genre that the deceased person enjoyed.
 It is played sporadically or continuously throughout the service or only at the beginning (procession) and end (ressesional)

 Poems and Readings: You can choose memorial poems, quotes, and a variety of other readings to recite at your service.
 You can also provide a printed version in funeral programs that may be distributed at the service.